MarkWilcock/Generative-AI-Course/30 Data Analysis With LLMs.md

 ## Exercise: Analyse the 'Patient Stay' dataset

-The (fictitious) dataset for this example is [here](https://zomalextrainingstorage.blob.core.windows.net/datasets/misc/PatientStay.csv).
+Download the (fictitious) dataset for this example from [here](https://zomalextrainingstorage.blob.core.windows.net/datasets/misc/PatientStay.csv).
 Have a look at the data and form your own opinions about how you would analyse it.
 Then start a new conversation with your LLM  using the prompts below as a starter.

 _Prompt 1:_ Acts as a data analyst with knowledge of SQL.
 You have a dataset about patients admitted to a ward in a hospital.
 It is available as a SQL table named `PatientStay`.
 Each row in the table represents a patient admission.
 The dataset contains the following columns.